CERIAS Security Seminar - Logistics

-Regular attendees have included faculty, staff, and students from CS, ECN, PUCC, VET, the Purdue Police, ADPC, Internal Audit, MATH, and others, including many visitors from off-campus and outside the Purdue family.
+Regular attendees have included faculty, staff, and students from CS, ECN, ITAP, VET, the Purdue Police, Internal Audit, MATH, and others, including many visitors from off-campus and outside the Purdue family.
 All are welcome!

 What's the purpose?

 Since 1992, we have had a semi-regular, informal seminar on issues of computer security, privacy, and computer crime.
 We regularly cover topics of current interest and items in the news, present current research results, and debate issues of philosophy, law, and ethics.
-Topics of discussion are often related to issues of current interest to CERIAS researchers, and PCERT members, but are presented at a level for nearly anyone to understand and participate.
+Topics of discussion are often related to issues of current interest to CERIAS researchers but are presented at a level for nearly anyone to understand and participate.